Inter-State Commission: First establishment (1912–1920)

 The Commission as it then existed violated all three criteria.
-Hence, as it was not part of the judiciary (ie, not a "Chapter Three Court"), it could not be vested with judicial power.
+Hence, as it was not part of the judiciary (i.e., not a "Chapter Three Court"), it could not be vested with judicial power.
 As a result, the s.
 73 provision providing for appeals on questions of law from the Commission to the High Court has been 'dead letter law' for most of the Court's history.

 Having lost its judicial power in 1915, the Commission "became a body of inquiry without any power of enforcing its decisions."
 The Commission, without any real purpose, lapsed in 1920 when the terms of the initial Commissioners expired and new appointments were not made.
 Although there was discussion in the 1930s about reviving the Commission (and a bill on that matter actually received Senate passage in 1938), nothing came about, and the Act itself was formally repealed in 1950.

 Second establishment (1975–1990)

 The Commission was reconstituted by the Whitlam Government in 1975 with the envisaged role of inquiring into transport issues that arose due to the federal structure of the Australian government.
 Issues on the agenda included Victorian shipping to the Riverina; Bass Strait ferries; and disruptions to Fremantle shipping to the eastern states in 1975.
 In this second incarnation, the Commission did not have any judicial power, but did have powers of arbitration and adjudication, and of investigation and reporting.

 The Commission did not become active due to the dismissal of the Whitlam Government.
 In 1984, following the re-election of Labor Party under Bob Hawke, the Commission received its appointments and was charged with investigating all matters relating to interstate transport.
 Its first President was the judge Merv Everett.

 In 1990, the Commission was abolished with its functions transferred to a new Industry Commission, a statutory body directly responsible to the Commonwealth Government.